 - Read the book, The Christian as Minister.
 This book is available online or will be available as a handout at the Day of Discovery event.

-- Attend a Day of Discovery event (usually held in July).
-This event, while optional, is highly recommended as it provides the opportunity to meet potential cohort members, learn about the CLM cohort study track, and participate in discussions about certified lay ministry in the North Carolina Conference.
+- Attend a Day of Discovery event.
+This event, while optional, is highly recommended as it provides the opportunity to meet potential cohort members, learn about the CLM Candidate Training Program, and participate in discussions about certified lay ministry in the North Carolina Conference.
+Next Day of Discovery: June 1, 2024 (register).

 - Meeting: Have your pastor request a meeting that includes the district superintendent, the pastor, members of S/PPRC, and the chair of church council to discuss the needs of the church and the suitability of your gifts as a candidate for the certified lay ministry program within the local church.
 These are important members of your team during this journey.